Barry Grant: Who killed Sue & Danny?

 When Barry was eventually revealed as the culprit, some viewers refused to accept it.
 Choosing Barry had worried Young because he feared the viewers would hate Barry.
 Viewers wrote in calling Barry a "bastard" but they often expressed their desire for him to remain in the show.
 Young told Tibballs that "I was concerned about how you retain sympathy for a murderer.
 People said he must be caught and put away, justice must be seen to be done.
 But it's a fact of life that murderers are walking around free.
 We always aim to be realistic so I thought, 'let's go for it'."
 Usher was also nervous about the reaction he would get from the general public.
 He had reservations about Barry murdering a child and asked Young if he was sure he wanted to proceed.
 Young added that the viewer reaction proved he made the correct decision and called Barry "an enigma" and likened him to the fictional character J. R. Ewing, who viewers love to hate.

 The story had longevity providing Barry with related stories in the following years.
 On example was Barry's disgruntled lover Fran Pearson (Julie Peasgood) informing Terry that Barry had an affair with Sue.
 The revelation was long-awaited and producers wanted dramatic scenes for the reveal episodes.
 The main episode numbered 1049 became one of the show's most problematic.
-Young had envisioned violent reaction from Terry.
+Young had envisioned a violent reaction from Terry.
 His retaliation initially included throwing a chip pan of hot fat over Barry and threatening him with a knife.
 A series of blunders and objections from Channel 4 caused the content to change.
 Writers drafted the fight scenes but when it came to filming the episodes, miscommunication ruined Young's plans.
 Usher and Regan filmed the fight scene during one shoot for a Friday night episode.
 Their fight was supposed to continue and explore Barry's injuries from the hot fat.
 The following Monday night episode was filmed with a different director and crew.
 The two crews had not conversed and the second crew shot their episode with Barry having a knife cut instead of burns from hot fat.
 Young was upset with the edits and wanted to reshoot.
 Usher was unavailable for filming due to a holiday and could not be contacted.